Hannington, Northamptonshire: Ancient history of Hannington and the Church of St Peter and St Paul

 The villages name means 'Farm/settlement connected with Hana'.

 The parish of Hannington has been inhabited for a much greater period of time than many people may realise.
 Evidence exists from the Bronze Age and from the time of the Roman occupation and also later from the Medieval period.
-Bronze Age worked flints have been found at three different locations in the parish, and there are traces of a Roman settlement just north of the present day village where Roman pottery has been found.
+Bronze Age worked flints have been found at three locations in the parish, and there are traces of a Roman settlement just north of the present day village where Roman pottery has been found.

 Just east of the church, an area of around two hectares shows signs of a medieval settlement which appears to have consisted of enclosures or paddocks, formerly part of the village itself.
-Hannington was mentioned in the Domesday book, and it is of note that the parish was then much smaller than most settlements in the area as it continues to be today.
+Hannington was mentioned in the Domesday Book, and it is of note that the parish was then much smaller than most settlements in the area as it continues to be today.

 The church, once a major part of village life, was built in the late 13th century, though it incorporates some stonework from an earlier period.
 At the time of construction the church was "in the gift" of the Gilbertine Order of Sempringham in Lincolnshire.
 The Gilbertines are thought to have provided the first priests in exchange for annual tithes from the village.
 The arrangement of the nave with its two central pillars and three arches or arcades, may have been influenced by the plan of Sempringham Priory, started just 100 years previously and incorporating a central wall which separated the canons (monks) and their accommodation from the nuns and their dormitory and refectory.
 It has been suggested that a monastic cell existed in Hannington and also that when Archbishop Thomas Becket fled from the King and the General Council in 1164, accompanied by Gilbertine canons, he stayed overnight in Hannington.
 There is no documentary evidence to support either belief.
 It is believed that Becket left St Andrew's Priory, Northampton in the evening and was in Lincoln the following day.

 The church of St Peter and St Paul is one of only two in England with a bisected nave; the other is at Caythorpe in Lincolnshire.
 The latter had a north aisle added in Victorian times, spoiling the symmetry.
 St Peter and St Paul, Hannington, could therefore be considered to be unique in England.
 The delicate medieval screen now enclosing the vestry was originally placed across the arch separating the chancel (occupied only by the priest and assistants), from the nave (used by the people).
 The oak pulpit is of similar age.